open-source-labs/Chronos/README.md

 ## What's New?

-- Option to choose between cloud hosted services and local services, now giving Chronos the ability to monitor instances and clusters on AWS' EC2 and ECS platforms.
+- Option to choose between cloud hosted services and local services, now giving Chronos the ability to monitor instances and clusters on AWS' EC2, ECS, and EKS platforms.
-- An updated AWS Graphs Container to dynamically render plots for EC2 or ECS data fetched with electron using event listeners connecting to AWS CloudWatch w/ the aws-sdk package
+- An updated AWS Graphs Container to dynamically render plots for EC2 or ECS data fetched with Electron using event listeners connecting to AWS CloudWatch w/ the aws-sdk package, as well as utilizing Prometheus and Grafana to fetch and render EKS data.
-- A step-by-step instruction on setting up a new, functional EC2 instance and/or ECS cluster, ready to be monitored and tested by the app
+- A step-by-step instruction on setting up a new, functional EC2 instance, ECS cluster, and EKS cluster, ready to be monitored and tested by the app.
 - Bug fixes and UI tweaks — Chronos is now a more seamless experience than ever.

 ## Features